 How Well Does Red Yeast Rice Lower Cholesterol?

-Studies have shown that RYRE can significantly lower levels of total cholesterol and specifically LDL, or "bad" cholesterol.
+Studies have shown that certain red yeast rice products that contain statin can significantly lower levels of total cholesterol and specifically LDL, or "bad" cholesterol.
 One showed that taking 2.4 grams per day reduced LDL levels by 22% and total cholesterol by 16% in 12 weeks.
 Another study showed that taking 1.2 grams per day lowered LDL levels by 26% in just eight weeks.

 What Is the Correct Dosage of Red Yeast Rice Extract?